-- 1. urban areas which maximise the efficient end use of energy and integration with infrastructure; - 2. a variety of living and working areas in a manner which reinforces the function and vitality of centres: - 3. resilient communities where development does not result in an increase in risk to life or severity of damage to property from natural hazard events; - 4. higher residential densities in locations that are close to centres and public open spaces, with good access to public transport; - 5. management of development in areas of special character or amenity so as to maintain, and where practicable, enhance those special values: - 6. sustainable natural processes including freshwater systems, areas characterised by the productive potential of the land, ecological integrity, identified landscapes and features, and other places of significant natural amenity;

-7. an adequate supply of housing and areas for business/employment to meet the needs of the District's anticipated population which is provided at a rate and in a manner that can be sustained within the finite carrying capacity of the District; and

-8. management of the location and effects of potentially incompatible land uses including any interface between such uses.
+- 4. resilient communities where development does not result in an increase in risk to life or severity of damage to property from natural hazard events; - 5. higher residential densities in locations that are close to centres and public open spaces, with good access to public transport; - 6. management of development in areas of special character or amenity in a manner that has regard to those special values; - 7. sustainable natural processes including freshwater systems, areas characterised by the productive potential of the land, ecological integrity, identified landscapes and features, and other places of significant natural amenity; - 8. an adequate supply of housing and areas for business/employment to meet the needs of the District's anticipated population which is provided at a rate and in a manner that can be sustained within the finite carrying capacity of the District; - 9. management of the location and effects of potentially incompatible land uses including any interface between such uses; and - 10. urban environments that support reductions in greenhouse gas emissions and are resilient to the current and future effects of climate change.

-DO-O4 Coastal Environment
+DO-04 Coastal Environment